Robert Galloway (tennis)

 Robert Galloway (born September 24, 1992) is an American professional tennis player who specializes in doubles.

-He has a career-high ATP doubles ranking of world No. 25 achieved on 10 February 2025.
-Galloway has won three ATP Tour titles, two with Julian Cash.
+He has a career-high ATP doubles ranking of world No. 25 achieved on February 10, 2025.
+He has won three ATP Tour doubles titles, two of them with Julian Cash.

-Career
+His most notable result is a major quarterfinal at the 2023 US Open.

+Professional career

 2023: Grand Slam quarterfinal, Top 50

-He reached his first Grand Slam quarterfinal partnering Albano Olivetti at the 2023 US Open.
+Playing alongside French Albano Olivetti, Galloway reached the men's doubles quarterfinal at the US Open.
 As a result, he reached one spot shy of the top 50 in the rankings on 11 September 2023.
 A month later, he reached the top 50 at world No. 47 on 16 October 2023.

 2024-2025: New partnership with Cash, Maiden ATP title, top 25

-Ranked No. 46, he reached his first ATP final with new partner Julian Cash at the 2024 Delray Beach Open.
-Galloway won his maiden ATP title defeating defending champion Santiago Gonzalez and his partner Neal Skupski.
+Ranked No. 46, Galloway reached his first ATP Tour final with new partner Julian Cash at the 2024 Delray Beach Open.
+The American won his maiden ATP title defeating defending champion Santiago Gonzalez and his partner Neal Skupski.

-He reached his second final in his career and for the season with Cash, at the 2024 BOSS Open but they were defeated by Brazilians Marcelo Melo and Rafael Matos.

-Galloway won his second title at the 2024 Mallorca Championships with Cash, defeating Diego Hidalgo and Alejandro Tabilo in the final in straight sets.
+Galloway reached his second final in his career and for the season with Cash, at the 2024 BOSS Open but they were defeated by Brazilians Marcelo Melo and Rafael Matos.
+He won his second title at the 2024 Mallorca Championships with Cash, defeating Diego Hidalgo and Alejandro Tabilo in the final in straight sets.
 As a result, Galloway reached the top 35 on 1 July 2024.

 He reached his fourth final of the season with Cash, at the 2024 Winston-Salem Open, defeating John Peers and Jamie Murray.

-Partnering with Ariel Behar, he was runner-up at the Japan Open, losing to British duo including former partner Julian Cash and Lloyd Glasspool, in the final.
+Partnering with Ariel Behar, Galloway was a runner-up at the Japan Open, losing to British duo including former partner Julian Cash and Lloyd Glasspool, in the final.